Research Programs

 Research summary:

-Punishment, control, discipline, deterrence, deprivation, reform, education, therapy, rehabilitation, and, more recently, the integration of certain urban principles: the functions associated with incarceration continue to multiply, even to the point of contradicting one another.
-The prison system, from construction programs to initial designs and daily renovations, is riddled with inconsistencies that can be revealed through careful observation of "spatialities."
-A long-term ethnographic study, conducted in five Belgian and French prisons and combined with archival research, provides an understanding of the various ways in which spaces of confinement are appropriated.
-During the design phase, when spaces are still only conceptual, and during the operation of the facility, once the spaces are inhabited, furnished, or even redesigned, it is necessary to examine the relationship between desired or tangible atmospheres and anticipated or existing uses.
-The functions, meanings, and even identities attributed to spaces are primarily the result of positioning, orientation, the use of natural light, the use of certain materials or colors, the presence of decorative elements, as well as the uses to which they are likely to be put.
-Ultimately, it is prison spaces that best reveal the contradictions underlying the construction of a "mosaic prison" with multiple missions and definitions, considered, to say the least, as the unsurpassed translation of punishment.
+Punishment, control, discipline, deterrence, deprivation, reform, education, therapy, rehabilitation, and, more recently, the incorporation of certain urban principles; the functions associated with incarceration continue to multiply, even to the point of conflicting with one another.
+The construction of prisons—from building plans and initial sketches to daily reorganizations—is thus riddled with numerous inconsistencies that a close observation of “spatialities” brings to light.
+A long-term ethnographic study, conducted within five Belgian and French prisons and combined with archival research, thus allows us to understand the various ways in which spaces of confinement are appropriated.
+During the design phase, when spaces are still merely conceptual; during the facility’s operation, once the spaces are inhabited, furnished, or even reconfigured—the aim is to examine the relationship between desired or tangible atmospheres and anticipated or existing uses.
+The functions, meanings, and even identities attributed to spaces are primarily the result of positioning, orientation, the use of natural light, the use of certain materials or colors, the presence of decorative elements, as well as the uses they are likely to accommodate.
+Ultimately, it is the spatialities of the prison that best reveal, one might say, the full range of contradictions upon which the construction of a “mosaic prison”—with its multiple missions and definitions—is based, a prison considered, at the very least, as the unsurpassed embodiment of punishment.

 Funding: